-Bergman, a former All-Area honoree, was selected Tuesday to participate in the league’s 77th all-star game on June 25 in Springdale, Ark., for the North Division.
-He’ll be one of six Drillers, the Rockies double-A affiliate, picked to compete in the contest.
+Bergman, a former All-Area Baseball Player of the Year, was selected Tuesday to participate in the league's 77th all-star game on June 25 in Springdale, Ark., for the North Division.
+He'll be one of six Drillers, the Rockies double-A affiliate, picked to compete in the contest.
 Bergman will be joined by Tulsa teammates Tyler Matzek, Kent Matthes, Kyle Parker, Angelys Nina and Kiel Roling.

 The players were chosen for the contest via voting by the league's managers and media.

 Bergman, 25, is 3-6 with a 3.20 earned-run average and 1.14 WHIP in 14 starts.
 The right-hander has struck out a team-best 57 and allowed 42 runs (30 earned) in 84 1/3 innings.

 On Tuesday, Bergman picked up his sixth loss of the season after receiving no run support in a 3-0 loss to the Springfield Cardinals.
 The former Knight allowed six base runners (four hits, two walks) and three runs over six innings.

 Bergman, who struck out three batters, gave up all three runs on a homer from Xavier Scruggs in the bottom of the third inning.
 The Cardinals launched a two-out rally with a walk and Chris Swauger single, which set the table for Scruggs.

 Before that, Bergman turned in a quality start against the Springfield Cardinals on June 11.
 In seven innings, Bergman allowed three runs (two earned) and struck out two.
 He did not pick up a decision in Tulsa's 4-3 home victory.
 Bergman threw 96 pitches, 62 for strikes.
 He also had a hit in two plate appearances.